-Italy is famous for its huge contributions to the worlds of art, architecture, fashion, opera, literature, design, and film – the list goes on, and we haven`t even mentioned the food yet.
+From the Roman Empire to the Renaissance, Italy is famous for its huge contributions to the worlds of art, architecture, fashion, opera, literature, design, and film – the list goes on, and we haven`t even mentioned the food yet.
 The country has more UNESCO World Heritage cultural sites than any other country in the world.
-With the capital city of Rome, the country defines uniqueness and serenity in the best possible way.

 What are the best places to visit in Italy?

-There are so many highlights in this gorgeous country - from the canals of Venice to the Tuscany and its Hill Towns
+There are so many highlights in this gorgeous country - from the canals of Venice to the museums of Florence and the surrounding countryside of Tuscany and its Hill Towns

-to the cobblestone streets of Rome to the Arno river running through Florence to the cliffs of Positano… and beyond.
+to the cobblestone streets of Rome to the cliffs of Positano… and beyond.

 Rome is one of the most iconic and most traveled cities in Europe and you could spend days getting lost in this amazing destination.
 The most picturesque spots in Italy might just be Cinque Terre and all the stops along the Amalfi Coast.
 Positano is the gem of the Amalfi Coast and is arguably the most beautiful and most charming town in the whole of Italy.

 When is the best time to visit Italy?

 Like all popular European destinations, Italy sees visitors throughout the year - rain, snow or shine.
 And all of these are a possibility depending on when you visit Italy.
 Every season in this country has its charm, as well as its drawbacks, so when to go depends on your travel type and what activities you are interested in.